 - Give and receive everything with two hands.

-- Place the foods that mix with rice in your rice bowl, and hold the bowl close to your mouth as you feed yourself.
+- Hold the rice bowl close to your mouth as you feed yourself.

 - Eating a lot of rice without complementary component foods indicates that you do not like the meal.

 - If you want a second serving, refuse the host’s offer once before accepting it.